The Adventure Company

 The Adventure Company was a Canadian video game developer and a former publishing division of DreamCatcher Interactive.
 It was sold to THQ Nordic GmbH in 2011 following DreamCatcher's parent (JoWooD Entertainment) assets being sold after entering administration.

 History

-The Adventure Company was first launched in January 2002 as a division and brand of DreamCatcher Interactive to distribute their adventure games titles under.
+The Adventure Company was first launched in January 2002 as a division and brand of DreamCatcher Interactive to distribute its adventure games titles under.
 The first title released under the new brand was The Cameron Files: Secret at Loch Ness which was released at the end of January 2002.
 The Adventure Company has worked with many developers including: Kheops Studio, THQ, Microïds, and Cryo Interactive.
 In 2006, DreamCatcher Interactive became a wholly owned subsidiary of the Austrian video game publisher JoWooD Entertainment.

 In 2011, Nordic Games acquired JoWooD, its products and brands and some of the companies' subsidiaries.
 Following the acquisition JoWood and the Adventure Company became publishing labels for Nordic Games, a wholly owned subsidiary of Nordic Games Holding.